natbolon/wiki-gender/README.md

 # A list of internal milestones up until project milestone 2
-**Week 1 (4th November):**

-- Collect the dataset (select from the cluster the biographies, save them local)
+- Collect the dataset (select from the cluster the biographies, save them local) [DONE]
-- Take overview from men and women and the basic information
+- Take overview from men and women and the basic information [DONE]
-- Set up initial GitHub structure

-**Week 2 (11th November):**

-- Compute statistics about the biographies (by gender, year and occupation)
+- Compute statistics about the biographies (by gender and occupation) [DONE]

-**Week 3 (18th November):**

-- Explore the dataset and perform an initial NLP analysis
+- Explore the dataset and perform an initial NLP analysis [DONE]
-- Agree on the metrics
-- Explore possibilities for the data visualization.
+- Explore possibilities for the data visualization [NEXT STEPS]

-**Week 4 (25th November):**

-- Try out different tools and metric
-- Try to predict whether a given words (gender neutral) from a biography are from a man or a woman.
+- Try to predict whether a given words (gender neutral) from a biography are from a man or a woman [DONE]

+## Milestone 2 available in: `gender_biases_in_wikipedia.ipynb`

+# Next steps
+- Validate our results by checking the ratio of the most correlated adjective to a gender (like beautiful for women), to whole dataset (how many female biographies contain that adjective)
+- Explore the source of the bias and the parameters that affect it
+- Implement the data story